xdmtk/sermon/README.md

 ### CONTACT:

-sermon is under active development and still in beta stages.
+`sermon` is under active development and still in beta stages.
 Usage is at your own risk.
-To report bugs, please open an issue at https://github.com/xdmtk/sermon/issues
+To report a bug, please open an issue at https://github.com/xdmtk/sermon/issues